ecilasun/nekosan/README.md

 - Audio output support
   - Same i2s device as before via self-timing FIFO
 - Video output support
-  - Same DVI output device as before
-  - A minimal GPU implementation
+  - A minimal GPU implementation (DMA+mem writes)
-  - Add G-RAM, true dual port, shared between GPU/CPU
+  - Add DMA access to G-RAM from GPU side (true dual port)
-  - Video scanout + framebuffer devices
+  - DVI unit + 2xframebuffer devices + scanout buffer

 ## TODO
+- Programs should be able to return back to the ROM code (loader)
+- Add vsync back to the GPU
-- Bus arbiter to support more than one bus master
+- Add bus arbiter to support more than one bus master
   - An extra RISCV core perhaps?
-Or place the GPU here?
 - A more advanced boot ROM image
-  - Current ROM image supports only illegal instruction exception traps
+  - Current ROM image supports only illegal instruction exception traps and UART program loading
   - Might want to extend it to support timer driven interrupts and thread support by default (via ECALL from ELF?)
-  - A graphical user interface like before, showing SDCard contents
+  - A graphical user interface like before: show SDCard contents & load selection